NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 For each stereo pair, run ``parallel_stereo`` (:numref:`parallel_stereo`) as::

+    parallel_stereo                 \
-    parallel_stereo --stereo-algorithm asp_mgm \
+      --stereo-algorithm asp_mgm    \
       --subpixel-mode 3 --no-datum  \
+      --min-triangulation-angle 1.5 \
+      left.cub right.cub            \
-      left.cub right.cub left.json right.json  \
+      left.json right.json          \
       run/run

 If bundle adjustment was used, the above command should be run with the option ``--bundle-adjust-prefix ba/run``.

+The option ``--min-triangulation-angle 1.5`` is highly essential.
+It filters out far-away and noisy points.

 This is followed by DEM and orthoimage creation (:numref:`point2dem`) with::